ldematte/HostedPumpkin/README.md

 ### Control at compilation time

-One possibility is to pre-process the source code, at compilation time, to recognize, remove, and inject control "probes" inside the code.
+When a snippet is submitted and compiled, we could pre-process its source code to recognize patterns, remove "unsafe" code, and inject control "probes" inside the code.
 These "probes" can then be used to monitor resource usage (i.e. allocation, CPU usage, thread creation, ...).
 Classes that we deem unsafe can either be forbidden (raising an error and rejecting the snippet), or replaced.

-We considered [Roslyn](http://roslyn.codeplex.com/) the new (and open-source) C# compiler, but discarded it, as one requirement is to let the user choose different, older, C# versions.
+We considered [Roslyn](http://roslyn.codeplex.com/), the new (and open-source) C# compiler, but discarded it, as one of the requirements was to let the user choose different, older, C# versions.
-We the used the `CodeDOM` compiler, which is just a managed wrapper around the actual `csc.exe` (of which there are multiple instances on a machine, one for each SDK version).
+We then used the `CodeDOM` compiler, which is just a managed wrapper around the actual `csc.exe` (of which there are multiple instances on a machine, one for each SDK version).

 ### Control at execution time